ROBOTICS - 2023/4

 Overall student workload is 18 lectures.

 There will be 2 hours of lectures per week, with an associated 2 hours of laboratory-based (including hardware and software labs) material that will closely follow the lectured material.
 The purpose of the laboratories is for students to gain first-hand experience in applying the concepts taught in lectures and their implementation in ROS.
+Students are expected to complete weekly lab sheets which include scaffolded content to enable their development of core robotics and ROS knowledge.
 During challenge weeks the students will instead receive 1 hour of lectures, and will have 3 hours of scheduled lab time, to prepare for and participate in the practical robotics challenges.
+Challenges will allow students to work in groups to develop high-level robotic systems that tackle specific problems.

 Learning and teaching methods include the following: